p-j-ward/boolearn-hs/README.md

 Entries to the gap file are added on a logarithmic scale, that is, the iteration count grows by a constant factor from one line to the next (`train` computes this factor from the `epochs` argument).
 Condensing the evolution to 10 or 50 lines of output makes it easier to digest the progress.
 We will see convergence to zero gap on a logarithmic time scale also in the more challenging applications.

 The solution weights are written to a file that has exactly the same format as the network file we created with `layered`.
-The only difference is that the weights in the third column are those determined by a constraint satisfaction algorithm.
+The only difference is that the weights in the third column are those determined by the constraint satisfaction algorithm RRR.
 Here is the top of `test.sol`:
 ```
 17  5  4  60
     5    0   -1.28983434